 The TOE implements the IPsec protocol as specified in RFC 4301; however, the TOE presents as few configuration options as possible to the User in order to minimize the possibility of misconfiguration and relies upon the Gateway to enforce organizational policies (for things like the specific cipher suites and selection of traffic to protect).
 For this reason, the TOE does not support editing of its SPD entries.
-The TOE will insert a PROTECT rule to ensure that the TOE protects traffic destined for the VPN GW (as determined by the IKEv2 Traffic Selector negotiated between the client and gateway) with IPsec.
-For any traffic not matching the PROTECT rule, the TOE will bypass IPsec and use its normal network processing (i.e., the processing the TOE would use if the VPN Client were not enabled).
-An administrator can control the specified IP address range through specification of the Traffic Selector in the VPN GW configuration.
+The TOE will insert a PROTECT rule to IPsec encrypt and send all TOE traffic to the VPN GW (as the TOE ignores the IKEv2 Traffic Selector negotiated between the client and gateway and always sends all traffic).

+The TOE routes all packets through the kernel's IPsec interface (ipsec0) when the VPN is active.
+The kernel compares packets routed through this interface to the SPDs configured for the VPN to determine whether or PROTECT, BYPASS, or DISCARD each packet.
+The vendor designed the TOE's VPN, when operating in CC Mode, to allow no configuration and to always force all traffic through the VPN.
+The TOE ignores any IKEv2 traffic selector negotiations with the VPN GW and will always create an SPD PROTECT rule that matches all traffic.
+Thus, the kernel will match all packets, subsequently encrypt those packets, and finally forward them to the VPN Gateway.
 The TOE supports tunnel mode for its IPsec connections.
 The TOE provides IKEv2 key establishment as part of its IPsec implementation.
 The IKEv2 implementation is conformant with RFCs 5996 and 4307 and supports NAT traversal.

-The TOE Platform implements RFC 4106 conformant AES-GCM-128, and AES-GCM-256, and RFC 3602 conformant AES-CBC-128, and AES-CBC-256 as encryption algorithms.
-The TOE Platform also implements HMAC-SHA1, HMAC-SHA-256, HMAC-SHA-384, and HMAC-SHA-512 as integrity/authentication algorithms as well as Diffie-Hellman Groups 5, 14, 19, 20 and 24.
-The encrypted payload for IKEv2 uses AES-CBC-128, AES-CBC-256 as specified in RFC 6379.
-The TOE relies upon the VPN Gateway to ensure that by default the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the IKEv2 IKE_SA connection is greater than or equal to the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the IKEv2 CHILD_SA connection.
+The TOE Platform implements RFC 4106 conformant AES-GCM-128 and AES-GCM-256, and RFC 3602 conformant AES-CBC-128, and AES-CBC-256 as encryption algorithms.
+The TOE Platform also implements SHA-1, SHA-256, SHA-384, and SHA-512 in addition to HMAC-SHA1, HMAC-SHA-256, HMAC-SHA-384, and HMAC-SHA-512 as integrity/authentication algorithms as well as Diffie-Hellman Groups 5, 14, 19, 20 and 24.
+The encrypted payload for IKEv2 uses AES-CBC-128, AES-CBC-256 as specified in RFC 6379 and AES-GCM-128 and AES-GCM-256 as specified in RFC 5282.
+The TOE relies upon the VPN Gateway to ensure that by default the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the IKEv2 IKE_SA connection is greater than or equal to the strength of the symmetric algorithm (in terms of the number of bits in the key) negotiated to protect the IKEv2 CHILD SA connection.
 The TOE utilizes the cryptographic algorithm implementation of the TOE Platform by linking against the native OpenSSL cryptographic library.
 In this way, then TOE can invoke the cryptographic operations provided by the TOE Platform (including the key establishment, key generation, encryption/decryption, random bit generation, digital signatures, hashing, and keyed hashing).
+The TOE Platform's OpenSSL cryptographic library ensures association/use of lower-level cryptographic algorithms as part of higher ones (for example, use of SHA hashing as part of RSA and ECDSA signature generation and verification) while the TOE itself ensure association/use of OpenSSL's cryptographic algorithms as part of the IPsec and IKEv2 protocols.

-An administrator can configure the VPN Gateway to limit SA lifetimes based on the number of packets/number of bytes transmitted.
-The TOE and VPN Gateway will rekey their SAs after the SAs exceed the VPN Gateway configured packet/byte limit.
+An administrator can configure the VPN Gateway to limit SA lifetimes based on length of time.
+The TOE and VPN Gateway will rekey their IKE and IPsec SAs after the shorter of either 10 hours and 3 hours respectively (the TOE's fixed lifetimes) or an administrator specified lifetime configured on the VPN Gateway.